grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/09 Test Results Menu.md

 ## Generate PDF summary

 The PDF report is an executive summary of the test result's most relevant metrics and performance data.
-Read more to this [documentation](/cloud/analyzing-results/result-export#generate-pdf-report)
+For more information, please refer to our [documentation on Result Export](/cloud/analyzing-results/result-export#generate-pdf-report).

 ## Export data

 Starts a data export.
-For more information on the structure of the export, please refer to this [documentation](/cloud/analyzing-results/result-export#export-as-csv)
+For more information on the structure of the export, please refer to the [documentation](/cloud/analyzing-results/result-export#export-as-csv).

 ## Share test results